 - In the case of antibiotics, you must take the full prescription, or a small number of bacteria are likely to still be alive.
 These surviving germs are likely to have some natural resistance to the antibiotic.
 As they multiply and spread, a new strain of resistant germs may begin to develop.
 This may be one way that Methicillin-Resistant Staphylococcus Aureus (MRSA) infections occur.
 MRSA is a type of bacteria that is resistant to certain antibiotics.

 - In the case of long-term medications, such as for high blood pressure, you must take the medication for as long as your doctor recommends, including getting refills.
-Stopping can result in having symptoms again you could develop new conditions from your original condition being out of control.
+Stopping can result in having symptoms again or you could develop new conditions from your original condition being out of control.

 If someone has the same condition you have, you may think you can share medications.
 Doctors prescribe medications based on many factors including age, height and weight, and other medical conditions.
 What is right for one person may not be right for another person, even within the same family.